AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-Simulation and optimisation methods are essential in the development process across several industries, such as wind turbines and aerospace.
-Computationally efficient optimisation techniques are crucial to designing complex laminated composite structures with the required functionalities, avoiding prototyping, reducing costs, and minimising time to market.
-This thesis uses gradient-based optimisation and the Discrete Material Optimisation (DMO) parameterisation to enhance the structural integrity of laminated composite structures.
-To improve the computational efficiency, analytical sensitivities of a 4-node shell element with Enhanced Assumed Strain (EAS) formulation and Mixed Interpolation of Tonsorial Components (MITC) are implemented into the MUltidisciplinary Synthesis Tool (MUST).
-Analytical sensitivities for buckling load factors are derived and implemented to address buckling-induced failure.
-Benchmark examples maximise the buckling load factors using the bound formulation and show a significant reduction in computation time compared to a 9-node isoparametric shell formulation.
-Given the absence of a universally accepted failure criterion for laminated composites, analytical sensitivity analyses are implemented for the maximum stress, maximum strain, and Tsai-Wu failure criteria.
-A benchmark example minimises the aggregate function for each of the failure criteria.
+Simulation and optimization are key to developing products in industries such as wind energy and aerospace.
+For laminated composite structures (layered materials), fast and reliable methods help avoid costly prototypes, reduce expenses, and shorten time to market.
+This thesis applies gradient-based optimization together with Discrete Material Optimisation (DMO), which represents material choices in the design, to enhance structural integrity.
+To improve computational efficiency, the work derives and implements analytical sensitivities (exact derivatives that show how results change with design changes) for a 4-node shell finite element with Enhanced Assumed Strain (EAS) and Mixed Interpolation of Tensorial Components (MITC) in the MUltidisciplinary Synthesis Tool (MUST).
+Analytical sensitivities for buckling load factors are also developed and implemented to better address buckling (sudden loss of stability).
+Benchmark examples maximize buckling load factors using a bound formulation and show a significant reduction in computation time compared with a 9-node isoparametric shell formulation.
+Because there is no universally accepted failure criterion for laminated composites, analytical sensitivity analyses are implemented for the maximum stress, maximum strain, and Tsai–Wu criteria.
+A benchmark example minimizes an aggregate function for each of these criteria.
+Overall, the work makes gradient-based optimization of laminated composite structures in MUST faster and more directly targeted at both buckling and failure.